Blayung/my-plugin/README.md

 ## Features
 - a `/players` / `/list` command for non-op players.
-- a block logger (inspection available for op players under `/blocklog`) <- **INCOMPLETE!
-Some block-altering actions like pistons, explosions, snow appearing in snowy biomes or mushrooms growing aren't handled yet!**
+- a block logger (also handles stealing items from chests) - inspection available for op players under `/blocklog`) <- **INCOMPLETE!
+Some block-altering actions like pistons or explosions aren't handled yet!**
-- a configurable `/info`/`/rules` command.
+- a configurable `/info` / `/rules` command.
 - configurable "hello" and "btw" messages.
 - `/myplugin-reload` for reloading the config while the server is running.
 - kick all players with dangerous usernames (with the `CONSOLE` username)

+## WARNING: Remember to never use `/reload` with this plugin, since this is known to create dangerous problems.
 ## Downloads are available under the [releases tab](https://github.com/Blayung/my-plugin/releases)!

 ## Documentation